SebasOcampoo/IoTCamp/FinalProjects/readme.md

         * **local** for local testing environment
         * **website** for the production environment

-    * You can find more information on Consumer Groups [here](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-overview#consumer-groups)

 ## 3. Configure ServiceBus Queue
 We now add Shared Access Policies to the ** ServiceBus Queue's Namespace**
 1. Go in the Namespace blade (not the specific Event Hub blade), click **Shared access policies**, and then click **Add**.

     ![Queue shared_access_policy](../Docs/images/queue_access_policy.png)